keptn-sandbox/klt-on-k3s-with-argocd/README.md

 6. A Sample app deployed with Argo
 7. Slack Notifications every time the app is deployed!
 8. (optionally) install Dynatrace OneAgent
+9. (optionally) send OTel traces & metrics to Dynatrace
-9. (optionally) import Dynatrace DORA Dashboard
+10. (optionally) import Dynatrace DORA Dashboard

 Here is a screenshot of my demo installation - takes about 5 minutes to get here!
 ![](./images/finaldemooverview.png)